ConnectALL

 Acquisition in 2005

-Athena Semiconductors is a designer and manufacturer of semiconductors, focusing on the development of CMOS radio transceiver integrated circuit (IC) products.
-The company operates as a fabless IC firm, targeting the rapidly expanding markets of wireless broadband communications and convergence, which encompass video, audio, and data transmission.
-Utilizing a patented CMOS radio technology platform, Athena Semiconductors delivers products characterized by high integration, cost-effectiveness, and superior performance, catering to the increasing demands of modern communication technologies.
+Athena Semiconductors is a fabless integrated circuit company that specializes in the design and manufacture of semiconductor products, particularly CMOS radio transceiver ICs.
+The company focuses on addressing the needs of rapidly growing wireless broadband communications and convergence markets by delivering solutions that integrate video, audio, and data transmission.
+Utilizing a patent-pending CMOS radio technology platform, Athena Semiconductors offers products characterized by high levels of integration, cost-effectiveness, and superior performance, positioning itself as a key player in the semiconductor industry.

 Siliquent Technologies